justinmklam/personal-blog/content/posts/2025/08/replacing-disqus-with-giscus/index.md

 - Github has a GraphQL rate limit of 5000 requests/hr
 - Unless you create a separate Github account, all imported comments will show up under your Github user

-The last point might be a deal breaker for some, but I wanted to keep this migration as simple as possible, so I dealt with it.
-The imported comments will have a header that shows who and when it would be posted, which is sufficient enough for my needs.
+~The last point might be a deal breaker for some, but I wanted to keep this migration as simple as possible, so I dealt with it.
+The imported comments will have a header that shows who and when it would be posted, which is sufficient enough for my needs.~ Update: I added support for posting via a Github App, which removes this issue!

 The full script is in [this gist](https://gist.github.com/justinmklam/59a6c72d98ffc0a67948e254286114ae), and it was definitely way more lines than I thought it'd be.
 But it does have some nice features like:
 - Having a `--dry-run` flag to test parsing without hitting the Github API